 Decontamination of Equipment

 Glass, stainless steel, and other equipment may be decontaminated with the following procedure.
 Proper personal protective equipment, including goggles and latex or nitrile gloves, must be worn.
+This procedure should be done by, or under the direct supervision of, experienced personnel.

 - Wash the contaminated equipment with a paper towel soaked in the decontamination solution as described in the Lunn and Sansone Method.